Pietro Assalti

-Pietro Assalti latinized as Petrus Assaltus (23 June 1680 – 29 April 1728) was an Italian botanist, herbalist, physician, naturalist, professor and writer.
+Pietro Assalti Latinized as Petrus Assaltus (23 June 1680 – 29 April 1728) was an Italian botanist, herbalist, physician, naturalist, professor and writer.

+Biography

 Assalti was born in Acquaviva Picena.
 He studied Latin and at the age of fifteen went to Fermo where he acquired a knowledge of Greek, Hebrew, and Arabic.
 He studied law in Rome and gaining repute as a scholar was chosen by Pope Clement XI and assigned to the Vatican Library.
 In 1709 he became a professor of botany at the University of Rome, succeeding Giovanni Battista Trionfetti.
 He became a professor of anatomy in 1719.
 Assalti compiled, edited, and published the works of Giovanni Maria Lancisi in two volumes in 1718.
 He annotated Michele Mercati's book on minerals, Metallotheca (1717).